-Medical societies unite on patient-centered measures for nonsurgical stroke interventionsJanuary 29th, 2013 in Cardiology /
+Medical societies unite on patient-centered measures for nonsurgical stroke interventionsJanuary 29, 2013 in Medicine & Health / Cardiology

 The first outcome-based guidelines for interventional treatment of acute ischemic stroke—providing recommendations for rapid treatment—will benefit individuals suffering from brain attacks, often caused by artery-blocking blood clots.
 Representatives from the Society of Interventional Radiology and seven other medical societies created a multispecialty and international consensus on the metrics and benchmarks for processes of care and technical and clinical outcomes for stroke patients.